 Taking meeting minutes is a tough gig.

-Do a great job taking meeting minutes, and you’ll probably not receive a ton of praise.
-People may note even notice your note-taking.
+Do a great job taking meeting minutes, and you won't be praised.
+People may not even notice your note-taking.
 At best, you’re a silent hero.

 The real purpose of meeting minutes is to give everyone confidence that everything important will get recorded.
-Because they know that notes are being taken at the meeting, attendees can focus on the meeting itself without worrying about whether they’ll be able to remember everything that happened.
+Knowing notes are being taken at the meeting, attendees can focus on the meeting itself—without worrying about whether they’ll be able to remember all the details.

 The easiest way to nail your notes for any meeting is with a meeting minutes template.

 Jump to the Templates in This Guide (Contents):

 Definition: What are meeting minutes?

 Meeting minutes are notes that are taken during a meeting.
 They summarize what was discussed and decided and what the next steps are.